Missouri Residential Lease Agreement

 Can a landlord refuse to renew a lease in Missouri?

-Landlords are not obligated to renew a lease once its term ends, but they must provide appropriate notice depending on the term of the lease.
+Landlords do not have to renew a lease once its term ends, but they must provide proper notice when required (Mo.
+Rev. Stat. § 441.060).

 Does a Missouri lease need to be notarized?

-Leases in Missouri do not need to be notarized to be considered legally valid.
+Missouri leases do not need to be notarized to be legally valid.

 Can you withhold rent for repairs in Missouri?